Dr. Gabe Vargo

 Dr. Gabe Vargo Birds of Prey Aviary

-Birds of prey Program
+Birds of Prey Program

 Visitors to Boyd Hill can see amazing raptors up close and learn about their vital role in the ecosystem.
 These non-releasable owls, vultures, hawks, and eagles have found lifelong homes here, where they inspire people to care for wildlife in their own communities.
 Through educational programs and outreach, these birds serve as powerful ambassadors, connecting visitors to the natural world while enjoying the expert care and enrichment provided by Friends of Boyd Hill.